kit-clj/kit/README.md

 Lightweight, modular framework for scalable production systems.

-**ALPHA WARNING**: `kit-generator` and Kit modules / code generation is in **ALPHA** meaning the API for code generation is subject to change.
-This should not affect users of Kit, but will affect anyone developing modules or extending them.
-The libs/libraries are stable.

 ## Goal

 The goal of Kit is to provide a template for a robust,